What are cement boards?

 Step two: Applying the basecoat

 After the primer, applying the basecoat to the cement board is relatively easy.
 Firstly, an adhesive must be applied; our adhesives come dry, meaning they must be mixed with water before application.
-We recommend using either EWI-220 Basecoat Adhesive or EWI-225 Premium Adhesive depending on how solid you would like the facade.
-Upon being mixed with water to form a grey putty, the adhesive should be applied with a notched trowel.
+We recommend using our EWI-225 Premium Adhesive as this is our strongest basecoat and will help prevent cracking.
+Upon being mixed with water to form a cream coloured putty, the adhesive should be applied with a notched trowel.
 For best results, use a 10mm-sized notched trowel for applying a 6mm-thick layer of adhesive to the cement board.

 Once the adhesive has been applied, the fibreglass mesh can be embedded within the adhesive; it is this mesh that makes our render systems so flexible.
 The fibreglass mesh comes in rolls which must be applied vertically, overlapping one another by 10cm, within the adhesive; this can be achieved by drawing the flat edge of the notched trowel up from the bottom of a wall to pull the adhesive through the holes of the mesh.
 Our EWI-66645 Orange Fibreglass Mesh rolls are 50cm in length, 1m in width and cover 50m2.